nfdi4plants/nfdi4plants.github.io/src/content/news/README.md

 The following metadata must be provided:

-- `date`: The date of the news article in the format of MM/DD/YYYY
+- `date`: The date of the news article in the format of yyyy-MM-dd
 - `title`: The title of the article
 - `preview-text`: A really short summary of the article that will be displayed in the newsitem preview on the landing and news pages.